chandyego84/CPTS322-Project/README.md

     - fix any merge conflicts
 4. `git push`
 5. Create a Pull Request
-    - Will not be merged until reviewed by Chandler!
+    - Will not be merged until reviewed by one other person.

 ### Team Members
 | Member Name | WSU ID | Email | Contact Person |